-Dispute over works council at Flink goes into the next round
+Dispute over works council at Flink enters next round

 The company has won a small partial victory in court in the dispute over a works council.
 The dispute has been dragging on for weeks.

-The express delivery service Flink has won a small stage victory in the dispute over a works council before the labor court in Berlin, as Tagesspiegel and Gründerszene unanimously report.
-The advocates of a works council had asked the company to obtain the data of all employees in order to be able to ensure that only employees participate in a works meeting.
-Flink had refused on data protection grounds.
+The express delivery service Flink has won a small partial victory in the dispute over a works council at the labor court in Berlin, according to Tagesspiegel and Gründerszene report unanimously.
+The advocates of a works council had asked the company to obtain the data of all employees in order to ensure that only employees attend a works meeting.
+Flink had refused for data protection reasons.
 In the end, the labor court ruled in favor of the company.

-It's the next climax in a dispute over a possible works council for the Berlin-based e-commerce service that has been escalating for months.
+It is the next climax in a dispute over a possible works council for the Berlin-based e-commerce service that has been escalating for months.
 Employees would like to organize representation there, for which they must first organize a works meeting.
-At this meeting, an election committee is then elected, which in turn can organize a works council election.
-Actually, the first meeting was supposed to take place in July, but was postponed by the organizers.
+An election committee is then elected at this meeting, which in turn can organize a works council election.
+The first meeting was actually supposed to take place in July, but was postponed by the organizers.
 The next meeting could now take place at the beginning of September.

 Newsletter